Haunted Houses by Henry Wadsworth Longfellow

 Stanza 1:

-All the houses where people have lived anytime and died there are haunted houses.
-Harmless ghosts glide silently on their visits, in these houses, through open doors.
+All the houses where people have lived anytime and died there, are haunted houses.
+Harmless ghosts come gliding silently, on their visits, in these houses, through open doors.
 They have such feet that their footsteps make no sound on the floors.

 Stanza 2:

 We encounter them at doorways and on stairs.
 They come and go through hallways.
-They are like faint impressions in the air, They create a sense of to and from movement around us.
+They are like faint impressions in the air.
+They create a subtle sense of to and fro movement around us.

 Stanza 3: